briskr/study-arcade-clone/README.md

 ## Game control

+Use arrow keys on your keyboard to move around.
 Move up until you reach the river.

-Use arrow keys to move around to avoid colliding with the moving bugs.
+Try to avoid colliding with the moving bugs.

 ## System requirements

-This game should be able to run in most mainstream browsers with `canvas` support, on mobile or desktop platform
+This game should be able to run in most mainstream browsers with `canvas` support, on mobile or desktop platforms.
+But for now it cannot be controlled by touchscreen, you need a keyboard to play it.